staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

     <img src="https://assets.postman.com/postman-docs/v10/select-protocol-v10-22.gif" alt="Select protocol" />

 * **Server URL** - Defines the endpoint where the service is hosted.
 A gRPC URL often starts with `grpc://` instead of `http://` or `https://`.
-While creating a new request, you can also browse through URLs you've used by selecting the URL field.
+While creating a new request, you can also browse through URLs you've used by selecting the URL box.
 This helps you create the request faster if you’re testing multiple methods on the same endpoint.

 * **Method** - Select the method you wish to invoke using the method selector dropdown.
 The list of methods is populated by the service definition.
 For more details about the method types, see the [Invoking different types of methods](#invoking-different-types-of-methods) section.